 TGbf Editor: Modify P54.36-41 in D2.1 as follows:

 Since the scaling and quantization is performed for each RX/TX antenna pair, the scaled and quantized CSI values are ordered by RX/TX antenna pair.
-The Sensing Measurement field begins with the set of scaling factors for each RX/TX antenna pair.
+The measured CSI(#3302) begins with the set of scaling factors for each RX/TX antenna pair.
 For each RX/TX antenna pair there is a 12-bit positive scaling factor.
 If there is an odd number of scaling factors, then the set of scaling factors is followed by a 4-bit padding field.